Part 4: Elemental Stone

 Cashel stood up again.
-“Set our course for Fargon” he said as he left the room.
+“Set our course for Fargon,” he ordered as he left the room.

 I spent the rest of the two days mentally preparing myself for our arrival on a new planet.
-Tammy said that there weren’t that many people on the planet and that the main species was humans.
-Since it is supposed to be mainly uninhabited, I’m expecting it to be almost like Dezner.
+Tammy said that the planet was nearly uninhabited, and that the main species was humans.
+Since it was supposed to be mostly unoccupied, I was expecting it to be almost like Dezner.
 There was only one way to find out though.

 Tammy’s image popped up on the ceiling, “Meet on the flight deck.
 Rei, stop daydreaming and get out of the shower, you’re wasting all the hot water.”

-We all met on the flight deck wondering if we were there yet.
+We all met on the flight deck wondering what the meeting was about.
 Rei gave Tammy a sour look when she saw her.

-“You didn’t have to blast the cold water to get me to hurry,” she grumbled while drying her hair.
+“You didn’t have to blast the cold water,” she grumbled while drying her hair.